Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/03-Validation.md

 The FastAPI server exposes a `Swagger API` endpoint that we can use for manual testing in both local (Codespaces) and cloud (Container Apps).
 Let's try it out now!

-1. Return to your deployed Azure Container App in Tab 5️⃣
+1. Return to your deployed Azure Container App tab
 1. Add a `/docs` suffix to the URL and browse to that path - you will see: **FastAPI** page
 1. Expand the `POST` section by clicking the arrow
     - click `Try it out` to make inputs editable